agrc/gis.utah.gov/data/discover-server-information/index.md

 ### Adding a WMS Service to CAD
 {: .text-left}

-- **Bentley Microstation** users should take a look at this <a href="ftp://ftp.agrc.utah.gov/Google/MicroStationGoogleWMS_HowTo.pdf">How To document</a>.
+- **Bentley Microstation** users should take a look at the [How To document](ftp://ftp.agrc.utah.gov/Google/MicroStationGoogleWMS_HowTo.pdf).
-- **AutoCAD Civil 3D 2016** users should take a look at this <a href="https://us-support.nearmap.com/hc/en-us/articles/212242658-AutoCAD-Civil-3D-2016-WMS-Integration">How To document</a>.
+- **AutoCAD Civil 3D 2016** users should take a look at the [How To document](https://us-support.nearmap.com/hc/en-us/articles/212242658-AutoCAD-Civil-3D-2016-WMS-Integration).

 ### Printing Web Maps with Discover Services
 {: .text-left}